kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 By design, the `environment.tf` file is similar to the one used in a [standard environment](environment_provision.md#configure-module-settings-environmenttf) with the following differences:

 - `gitlab_rails_x` entries are replaced with `webservice_node_pool_x`.
-In the charts we run Puma, etc... in Webservice pods.
+In the charts we run Puma and Workhorse in Webservice pods.
 - `sidekiq_x` entries are replaced with `sidekiq_node_pool_x`
-- `supporting_node_pool_x` entries are added for several additional supporting services needed when running components in Helm Charts, e.g. NGINX, etc...
+- `supporting_node_pool_x` entries are added for several additional supporting services needed when running components in Helm Charts, e.g. NGINX.
 - `haproxy_external_x` entries are removed as the Chart deployment handles external load balancing.

 Each node pool setting configures the following.
 To avoid repetition we'll describe each setting once: